 If you want to make sure that your private information is gone forever, you'll need to wipe the hard drive using special software.

-Important: See Tip #2 at the bottom of the page for a huge exception in Windows 8, Windows 7, and Windows Vista.
+Important: See Tip #2 at the bottom of the page for information on a "simple" wipe using the format command in Windows 8, Windows 7, and Windows Vista.

 Follow these steps to completely wipe a hard drive: